cahs0505/langara_24/README.md

 Also used MongoDB Atlas for database, which stores the files.

+To run the app locally:

-1. Install Node.js in your own machine (https://nodejs.org/), and Git
+1. Install Node.js in your own machine (https://nodejs.org/), and obviously Git(https://git-scm.com/downloads)

-2. To run the app locally, run:
+2. Run:

 ```
 git clone https://github.com/cahs0505/langara_24.git